Taking care of a valuable collection when moving

 Or, maybe the packing process has allowed you to discover some collectibles you no longer want– read on for some solutions available to you in Vancouver.

-Snap individual pictures of your collection before hiring a moving company in Vancouver
+Snap individual pictures of your collection before hiring a moving company

 If you’ve decided your collection is coming with you, here’s what to do before movers get involved.
 We’ve already discussed in a previous blog about moving fine art, and how important it is to take your time.
 Extra preparation is necessary because in the case of a collection, you want to make sure each and every piece is accounted for.
 A good way to do this, and made extra simple by smartphones, is to take a picture log of all your pieces.
 It’s a good thing to do anyways since it’s almost like creating a ‘carbon copy’ of proof of what you own.
 (It also might be a nice keepsake to have if you ever sell your collection down the road?)